Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/README.md

 ## 🔑 Technical Highlights

-This project demonstrates practical expertise in **Azure Synapse Analytics**, focusing on key compute options, query engines, and integration capabilities including:
+This project demonstrates a practical, multi-engine analytics architecture on Azure Synapse, highlighting key skills and design decisions:
-- **Serverless SQL Pool**: ad-hoc queries on raw/processed files in ADLS Gen2; cost-efficient pay-per-query model.
+- **Multi-Engine Strategy:** Effectively leveraged the right tool for each task: **Serverless SQL** for ad-hoc data exploration, **Dedicated SQL** for high-performance warehousing, and **Spark** for flexible analysis and visualization.
-- **Dedicated SQL Pool**: high-performance analytics; internal tables with **Round-robin distribution** and **Clustered Columnstore Index (CCI)**; metadata primary keys for schema clarity.
+- **Data Warehousing Performance:** Engineered a star schema in Dedicated SQL Pool, applying critical performance optimizations like **Round-robin distribution** and **Clustered Columnstore Indexes (CCI)**.
-- **Apache Spark Pool**: flexible exploration, aggregation, and visualization using **PySpark**; supports integration with ADLS and Dedicated SQL Pool.
-- **Query & Analysis**: demonstrated multiple query approaches, external tables, and basic Synapse visualizations.
-- **Cost Awareness**: insights into serverless vs. dedicated vs. Spark cost models; recommended strategies for efficient usage.
-- **Integration Readiness**: connected Synapse SQL pools with Power BI for downstream reporting.

-⚠️ **Note:** Synapse also provides **pipelines** and **data flows** for ETL/ELT orchestration, but these are not covered here.
-For a detailed demonstration, see the **Azure Data Factory Project** via the link provided in the Related Projects section below.
+- **Cost-Optimized Design:** Implemented **cost-control measures** across all services, from pausing Dedicated SQL Pools to using serverless queries for initial validation, demonstrating expertise in Azure's consumption-based model.

+➡️ **End-to-End Automation**
+This Synapse analytics layer consumes data processed by [Azure Data Factory](https://github.com/Seyyed-Reza-Mashhadi/Azure-Data-Factory-Project).
+The next step for a complete CI/CD workflow would be to use Synapse Pipelines to automate the execution of these notebooks and SQL scripts, triggered by the arrival of new data.
+This automation was out of scope for this project, which focuses on analytics techniques using a static, historical dataset.

 # 🔁 Related Projects

-These projects independently explore the same dataset with different objectives.
-Feel free to check them out:
+These projects explore **the same dataset** using different tools and technologies:

-- ☁️ [Azure Data Factory Project](https://github.com/Seyyed-Reza-Mashhadi/Azure-Data-Factory-Project): This project demonstrates a complete ETL pipeline and data orchestration using Azure Cloud Services, including Azure Data Factory (ADF), Azure Data Lake Storage Gen2 (ADLS), and Azure SQL Database.
+- ☁️ [**Azure Data Factory Project**](https://github.com/Seyyed-Reza-Mashhadi/Azure-Data-Factory-Project): Implements a complete ETL pipeline for data orchestration using Azure Data Factory, ADLS, and Azure SQL Database.
-- 📊 [Power BI Dashboard – Grocery Sales](https://github.com/Seyyed-Reza-Mashhadi/Power-BI-Project_Grocery-Sales): An interactive dashboard that visually explores key trends including sales performance, product demand, customer spending metrics, employee highlights, and regional insights.
+- 📊 [**Power BI Dashboard**](https://github.com/Seyyed-Reza-Mashhadi/Power-BI-Project_Grocery-Sales): An interactive Power BI report analyzing sales performance, product demand, customer spending, and regional insights.
-- 🗄️ [SQL Project – Grocery Sales](https://github.com/Seyyed-Reza-Mashhadi/SQL-Project_Grocery-Sales): This companion project presents the PostgreSQL database design and extensive analytical SQL queries.
-It provides deep dives into revenue trends, customer segmentation, product performance, and employee effectiveness.
+- 🗄️ [**SQL Project**](https://github.com/Seyyed-Reza-Mashhadi/SQL-Project_Grocery-Sales): Features deep-dive analytical SQL queries in PostgreSQL for revenue trends, customer segmentation, and product performance.